ctroller/siegy-greeter/README.md

 ## Installation
 Requires python3 and pip3.

+Requires Talk,Connect and Voice Activity bot permissions from Discord.

 Rename `.env.template` to `.env` and fill in your details.

 Add mp3 files (16Bit, 48Khz, Opus compatible) into `resources`.